What Are Internal Links In SEO?

 10. Linking To Popular And More Recent Blog Posts

-One of the best practices is linking pages to the most popular or recent blog post or article on your website.
-You may create sections in the footer or sidebar of the site to appear on all the posts and pages.
+One best practice is linking pages to the most popular or recent blog post or article on your website.
+You may create sections in the footer or sidebar of the site that appear on all the posts and pages.

 Your articles and blogs on the website’s different pages will significantly boost since the link value will be passed on.
 Internally linking pages to popular content will also help readers quickly find the posts relevant to their search, increasing traffic to your site and sending a positive signal to Google.
 As a result, you’ll rank higher on the search results pages.